imrancse94/passport-custom-grant-type/README.md

         // Here insert your logic to retrieve user entity instance

-        // For example, let's assume that users table has "acme_id" column
+        // For example, let's assume that users table has "email" column
         $user = User::where('email', $inputs['email'])->first();

         return $user;